Accident At Work Solicitors — Scotland

 The Short of It

-If the accident wasn't your fault,
+If the accident at work wasn't your fault,

 Workplace accidents can leave you with life-changing injuries,